flowese/TreeMaker/README.md

 # Tree Maker

 This project is a Python script that generates a JSON file with the tree structure of a folder or creates folders and files from a JSON file.
+It works with all types of directories and files.

+Media and binary files are base64 encoded in the JSON file to ensure correct generation of directories from the JSON.

 ## Installation